Friends Help Each Other Find Balance

 This series about Becoming a Well-Balanced Man concludes with a post about how better friendships can help men learn proper balance which is critical to mature manhood.
 Earlier posts covered The Benefits of Becoming a Balanced Man and how steadiness and stability (synonyms for balance) in our emotional, mental, and physical health, our financial and social life, and spirituality can help us find peace, contentment, and purpose.
-This last post contains the practical ways to develop friendships that help men learn balance, rather than acting like the immature, unbalanced “boys” we so often see in the world today.
+This last post contains the practical ways that friendships that help create mature men who learn balance, rather than the immature and unbalanced “boys” we see too often in the world today.

 Better Friends = Better Men